-The New Mexico State University Police Department strives to provide an environment free of crime to enhance the educational process at the university.
-The members of the New Mexico State University Police Department are committed to the protection of the lives, rights, and property of all citizens; the vigorous apprehension of criminals; the creation of new and innovative programs; and effective dialogue with the members of the public.
-The New Mexico State University Police Department, its officers, and employees endeavor to be an active and constructive part of the community they serve.
+The NMSU Police Department strives to provide an environment free of crime to enhance the educational process at the university.
+The members of the Department are committed to the protection of the lives, rights, and property of all citizens; the vigorous apprehension of criminals; the creation of new and innovative programs; and effective dialogue with the members of the public.
+We endeavor to be an active and constructive part of the community they serve.

 Overview of the NMSU Police Department

-The NMSU Police Department is comprised of two main components, the Field Services Division (which includes the patrol shifts and the Criminal Investigations Section) and the Administrative Services (which includes the Police Chief, the Emergency Dispatch Center, and Records and Evidence).
-The department reports administratively to the Senior Vice President for External Relations.
+The NMSU Police Department is comprised of two main components, the Field Services Division (which includes the Patrol and Criminal Investigations Sections) and the Administrative Services (which includes the Emergency Dispatch Center, Records and Evidence, Victim Services, Crime Prevention and Special Events).
+The department reports administratively to the NMSU President.

-Click a picture above to view information about each section of the department.
+Click a picture below to view information about each section of the department: